 The employee came back, I was right and the cashier scanned them in at the sale price.

-I let her put in a few, then said “hmm, I have this friend, Coupon Christine and I was reading on her website that because the price of the item was incorrectly scanned, I am entitled to that product for free.
+I let her put in a few, then said “hmm, I have this friend, Christine and I was reading on her website that since the price of the item was incorrectly scanned, I am entitled to that product for free.

 I also read that with each unique UPC code, these 3 bottles are also free.